by Bethany Hayes

 What does that mean for you?

 It means that you might be slightly overwatering, but the soil might not drain well.
 If it doesn’t drain, over time, the ground becomes too soggy, suffocating your plants.
-Here are a few factors that contribute to overwatering.
+The first thing is to figure out what is causing your overwatering.
+Here are a few factors that contribute to an overwatered plant.

 - Using containers that lack drainage holes or one with too few drainage holes.